xinyingho/Negatron/README.md

 ## PREREQUISITES

-Negatron requires a Java runtime environment (JRE) to work: ensure that your computer has at least Java version 8 update 60, or newer.
-If you have any doubt, you can simply download the latest Java version at http://www.java.com and install it on your computer.
+Negatron requires a Java runtime environment (JRE) to work: ensure that your computer has at least Java 13, or newer.
+If you have any doubts, you can download the latest version of OpenJDK at https://jdk.java.net/ or the latest version of Java SE at https://java.oracle.com/ and install it on your computer.

 Negatron also requires MAME to be installed on your computer.
 Although it has only been tested with v0.162 or newer, Negatron should work with MAME / MESS v0.70 and newer as well.
 You can get the latest version for your specific OS at http://www.mamedev.org.
 If you plan on using MAME v0.186 or newer, we strongly recommend you to use the derivative NegaMAME instead as recent versions of MAME disabled access to some information on emulated consoles and computers to third-party front-ends.
 It's available at http://www.babelsoft.net/products/negamame.htm.
 However, if you only play arcade games, you shouldn't see any differences between official MAME and NegaMAME.